 A horrible incident happened in Greenbrier County of West Virginia today.
-News agencies have reported that a teenager has been charged with DUI leading to severe injuries after he plowed into a school bus full of children on Monday.
+News agencies have reported that a teenager has been charged with a DUI leading to severe injuries after he plowed into a school bus full of children on Monday.

 According to what he told the police, Eighteen-year-old Andrew Thomas Davis was apparently distracted by another driver so he could not see the school bus ahead of him had come to a stop, says a trusted news report.

 The news reports clearly indicate that a major portion of Davis’ car was under the bus.
-Children in the bus have undergone injuries including some people who have been taken to an area medical facility for treating certain indefinite injuries.
+Children on the bus have undergone injuries including some people who have been taken to an area medical facility for treating certain indefinite injuries.

 So, now coming back to the question, was he day drinking?
 Or was he still drunk from the night before?
 How did he land up with the DUI charge?